como-ph/oxcgrt/README.md

 current and future development.
-The [OxCGRT](https://www.bsg.ox.ac.uk/research/research-projects/coronavirus-government-response-tracker) is in continuous evolution given that the COVID-19 pandemic is still on-going and various governments’ responses to it are changed and/or updated.
+The [OxCGRT](https://www.bsg.ox.ac.uk/research/research-projects/coronavirus-government-response-tracker) is in continuous evolution given that the COVID-19 pandemic is still on-going and various governments’ responses to it are continuously changed and/or updated.
 The [OxCGRT](https://www.bsg.ox.ac.uk/research/research-projects/coronavirus-government-response-tracker) has also been developing other indices that capture other aspects of governments’ responses not yet covered by current indices.